solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Upgrade Azure Database for MySQL versions

-Some times just upgrading versions maybe the answer.
+Sometimes just upgrading versions maybe the answer.
 Upgrading from Azure Database for MySQL 5.6 to 5.7 can offer significant performance improvements.
 Learn from the [Minecraft migration] team's experience.